akingdom/llux-website/README.md

 - `<->` = bi‑directional sync (state ↔ UI)
 - `->` = outbound stream / action (UI → state)
 - `=` = static configuration (not live)

-The first stabilisation target is a local compiler pipeline with the zero-dependency `dump` UI engine.
-Translators for SwiftUI, Qt/QML, HTML, React, and other UI systems are planned work, not yet shipped functionality.

-The public project name is **Llux**.

 ---